Ninja rocks: Legal status

-United States of America
+United States

 California

 In California, since 2003, ninja rocks have been explicitly listed as burglary tools, and their possession with intent to burglarize is a misdemeanor punishable by up to six months in county jail and/or a fine of up to $1000.
 Legal records do not use the phrase "ninja rocks", preferring more precise phrases such as "ceramic or porcelain spark plug chips or pieces".

 Until 2003, "burglary tools" in California did not include devices to break glass.
 In late 2001, two important convictions including possession of ninja rocks were appealed.
 In People v.
 Gordon (2001) 90 Cal.App.4th 1409 (Review denied), Division 1 (San Diego) of the Fourth District Court of Appeal found that possession of ninja rocks was not punishable under section 466 of the penal code.
 That court applied the ejusdem generis rule of construction, deciding that ninja rocks were not enough alike the then-listed burglary tools.
 On the other hand, in In re Robert B. (2001) 93 Cal.App.4th 963, Division 3 (Orange County) contradicted this interpretation of section 466 and upheld the conviction.
 On February 13, 2002, the latter case was granted review by the California Supreme Court.

 Two days later, the state assembly proposed in Assembly Bill 2015 to amend section 466 to include ninja rocks.
 The bill passed unanimously in both houses in August 2002.